Schwinger--DeWitt expansion for the heat kernel of nonminimal operators in causal theories: Conclusions

 \section{Conclusions}

 To summarize our results, we constructed a systematic method of calculating the local curvature and background fields expansion for heat kernels of nonminimal differential operators in causal theories.
-Causality of the theory implies that the principal symbol of its wave operator---the Hessian of the classical action---is Lorentz covariant and guarantees that the characteristic surfaces of propagating field modes are null in the curved spacetime metric.
-This method has a functorial nature, because it allows one to express the needed expansion in terms of the Schwinger--DeWitt coefficients of the auxiliary minimal operator associated with the nonminimal operator in question.
+Causality of the theory implies that the principal symbol of its wave operator---the Hessian of the classical action---is Lorentz covariant and guarantees that the characteristic surfaces of propagating field modes coincide with the light cone in the curved spacetime metric.
+This method has a functorial nature, because it allows one to express the needed expansion in terms of the Schwinger-DeWitt coefficients of the auxiliary minimal operator associated with the nonminimal operator in question.

 Critical starting point of the method is the knowledge of the eigenvalues of the principal symbol of the operator and the projectors on their eigenspaces.
-Then the method consists in several steps---construction of the leading order approximation in {\em curved} spacetime, a special subtraction scheme that allows one to avoid infrared divergences associated with the infinite range of the proper time integration, the use of the noncommutative pseudodifferential calculus needed for the construction of a linear, local differential map from the auxiliary minimal operator to the nonminimal one.
-Finally, this is a direct use of the Schwinger--DeWitt series to be term by term acted upon by special differential operators and multiply integrated over the proper time parameters.
+Then the method consists in several steps---construction of the leading order approximation (\ref{LObeta}) in {\em curved} spacetime, based on a special subtraction scheme (\ref{beta_subtraction}) that allows one to avoid infrared divergences associated with the infinite range of the proper time integration, the use of the noncommutative pseudodifferential calculus needed for the construction of a linear, local differential, map from the auxiliary minimal operator to the nonminimal one (\ref{final})-(\ref{C}).
+Finally, this is a direct use of the Schwinger-DeWitt series to be term by term acted upon by special differential operators and multiply integrated over the proper time parameters.

 The method was illustrated on the examples of the vector field operator in curved spacetime with the nondegenerate symbol and the Proca model operator with the degenerate symbol.
-It was shown that within the suggested method the operators with nondegenerate principle symbols have smooth heat kernels in coordinate space, while for degenerate symbols they are likely to be distributions with coincidence limit singularities, thus confirming that these operators go beyond the Gilkey--Seeley theory of elliptic operators.
+It was shown that within the suggested method the operators with nondegenerate principle symbols have smooth heat kernels in coordinate space, while for degenerate symbols they are likely to be generalized functions with coincidence limit singularities, thus confirming that these operators go beyond the Gilkey-Seeley theory of elliptic operators.